 - Yuluka: Around 15 000 COP per pers.

-Because of it, the place can be crowded, especially on weekends, and travelers who are looking for peace and quietness could not appreciate it.
-However, the scenery is still extraordinary, and giant boulders protect the sea from the dangerous currents.
+Because of it, the place can be crowded, especially on weekends, and travelers who are looking for peace and quiet could not appreciate it.
+However, the scenery is still extraordinary, and giant boulders protect the sea from dangerous currents.
 You can swim!

 I slept in a tent one night, and I got wet… So bring your tent if you wish to go camping in Tayrona Cabo San Juan 😉

-How to get to Cabo San Juan (2 options) (+)
+How to get to Cabo San Juan (+)

 - Walk from the 2nd entrance (where the shuttle dropped you): 2 hours